-Causal effects of childhood-onset asthma on mental disorders were estimated using the multiplicative random-effects inverse-variance weighted (IVW) method to account for potential heterogeneity [26].
-Since IVW method is prone to be affected by the horizontal pleiotropy, we also analyzed the causal effects using two alternative MR methods including weighted median estimator and MR-Egger.
-Weighted median method will provide an unbiased estimate as long as at least 50% of instruments were valid [27], while MR-Egger will provide an unbiased MR estimate assuming the independence between the instrument and potential pleiotropy [28].
+Causal effects of childhood-onset asthma on mental disorders were estimated using the inverse-variance weighted (IVW) method (multiplicative random-effects) to account for potential heterogeneity [26].
+To adjust for the risk of horizontal pleiotropy associated with the IVW method, the causal effects were further analyzed using two alternative MR methods, the weighted median estimator and MR-Egger.
+The weighted median method could provide an unbiased estimate as long as at least 50% of the instruments are valid [27], while the MR-Egger method could provide an unbiased MR estimate, as it assumes that the instruments are independent of potential pleiotropy [28].

-2.5 Sensitivity analysis Multiple sensitivity analyses were performed to examine the robustness of the results.
+2.5 Sensitivity analysis Multiple sensitivity analyses were performed to examine the robustness of the obtained estimates.
 Heterogeneity among SNPs was evaluated using the Cochran’s Q statistics.
-Leave-one-out analysis was used to examine whether the MR estimation was driven by specific genetic variant.
-The horizontal pleiotropy was assessed by the significance of MR-Egger intercept [28] and MR-PRESSO global test [29].
-If a potential horizontal pleiotropy was detected, MR-PRESSO outlier test was performed to identify outliers.
-We then removed the outliers and assessed the causal relationships with the remaining SNPs.
-The causal relationship was considered significant if the following three conditions were met: a. the results of the IVW method passed the Bonferroni-corrected threshold (p<0.05/6=0.008); b. the directions of the estimates by the three methods (IVW, weighted median, and MR-Egger) were consistent; c. no significant horizontal pleiotropy was detected by MR-Egger intercept test (p>0.05) and MR-PRESSO global test (p>0.05).
+Leave-one-out analysis was also conducted to examine whether any specific genetic variant affected the MR estimates.
+Horizontal pleiotropy was evaluated using the MR-Egger intercept [28] and MR-PRESSO global test [29].
+If horizontal pleiotropy was detected, the MR-PRESSO outlier test was performed to identify outliers.
+Identified outliers were removed, and the causal effects of the remaining SNPs were assessed.
+The causal effects were considered significant if the following three conditions were met: (i) the IVW P-value was below the Bonferroni-corrected threshold (p<0.05/6=0.008); (ii) the directions of the estimates obtained by the three methods (IVW, weighted median, and MR-Egger) were consistent; (iii) no significant horizontal pleiotropy was detected in the MR-Egger intercept test (p>0.05) and MR-PRESSO global test (p>0.05).

 2.6 Multivariable MR analysis

-Given that childhood-onset asthma and adult-onset asthma are correlated and have shared genetic risk factors [16, 17], we then performed a multivariable MR analysis (MVMR) to assess the direct effect of childhood-onset asthma on the mental disorders with adjustment of the effect of adult-onset asthma.
-We performed the MVMR analysis for the mental disorders that show significant causal relationships with childhood-onset asthma in the univariable MR analysis.
-The multivariable extension of the IVW method was used to estimate the direct effects of childhood- and adult-onset asthma on mental disorders.
+Considering that childhood-onset asthma and adult-onset asthma are correlated and shared causative genetic risk factors [16, 17], MVMR analysis was performed to determine the direct effect of childhood-onset asthma on the mental disorders after the adjustment for the effect of adult-onset asthma.
+In addition, MVMR analysis was conducted for the mental disorders that exhibited significant causal relationships with childhood-onset asthma in the univariable MR analysis.
+The multivariable IVW method was employed to estimate the direct effects of childhood- and adult-onset asthma on mental disorders.

-All the MR analyses were analyzed using “TwoSampleMR” package (version 0.5.6)[30] in R (version 4.0.0).
+All the MR analyses were performed using the “TwoSampleMR” package (version 0.5.6)[30] in R (version 4.0.0).

 3. Results

-3.1 Genetic instruments selection
+3.1 Selection of genetic instruments

-Two exposures were included for the MR analysis: childhood-onset asthma (onset before 12 years) and age of onset.
-After the rigorous instrumental variables selection procedures, the number of valid genetic variants associated with exposures ranged from 9 to 19 depending on the different outcomes.
-The F-statistics of all the instruments were larger than 10 (ranged from 41.6 to 83.7), indicating the results were unlikely to be biased by the weak instrument (Supplementary Table 2).
+In this MR analysis, two exposures were enrolled: childhood-onset asthma and the age of onset.
+Following robust instrumental variable selection procedures, the number of valid genetic variants associated with the exposures ranged from 9 to 19, depending on the outcomes assessed.
+All instruments exhibited F-statistics greater than 10 (ranging from 41.6 to 83.7), indicating a low likelihood of bias due to weak instruments (Supplementary Table 2).